 - Cognitive Computation Summer School, University of Stirling, August 2013

-- Part of the local organization team for the 11th International Conference on Finite-State Methods and Natural Language Processing, St Andrews, July 2013
+- Part of the organization team for the 11th International Conference on Finite-State Methods and Natural Language Processing, St Andrews, July 2013

 - Co-Organized the St Andrews Programming Competition, April 2014